aboler/plant-partner/README.md

 - Contributors: Nicholas Cimino, Aspen Boler, Sabrina Luu, Carter Kreis, Fernando Amado-Pupo

 ## Notes for adding code
-- Please create a new branch off of dev
+- Please create a new branch to develop off of
   - main remains as a minimum viable product branch available
   - Allows PR's to be made for adding to dev so group members can review code made